 Expectations: Longer touring day.
 Standing and walking for long periods of time during city tours, museum visits, and/or outdoor activities.
-Walking over sometimes difficult terrain (e.g. cobblewithout handrails, absence of elevators, etc.); some longer walks to get to city centers where coaches are prohibited.
+Walking over sometimes stones, city hills, stairs without handrails, absence of elevators, etc.); some longer walks to get to city centers where coaches are prohibited.